bdeckard92/dupUT/01-Class-Content/10-OOP-dev/01-Activities/02-Organizing-Tests/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to write code that will meet the expectations and pass my tests.
+* As a developer, I want to write code that will meet expectations and pass my tests.

 ## Acceptance Criteria

 * It's done when I have written code for a reverse algorithm that takes in a string such as "Hello World!" and returns a reversed string such as "!dlroW olleH".

-* It's done when I have written code for a palindrome algorithm that uses the reverse function and checks if the string is a palindrome.
+* It's done when I have written code for a palindrome algorithm that uses the reverse function and checks if the string is a [palindrome](https://www.merriam-webster.com/dictionary/palindrome).

-* It's done when I have written code for a capitalize algorithm that converts the first letter in each word to an upper case letter.
+* It's done when I have written code for a capitalize algorithm that converts the first letter in each word of a string to an upper case letter.

 * It's done when I can run `npm run test` in the command line and verify that I correctly implemented each method and each test passes.